gnoevoy/Ecommerce_and_Web_Analytics/Assignments /Web_performance_and_traffic.md

 # Website Performance and Traffic Sources Analysis

 ### Context
-Maven Fuzzy Factory has been living for about 8 months, and my CEO have to present company performance and growth to the board next week.
+Fuzzy Factory has been living for about 8 months, and my CEO have to present company performance and growth to the board next week.
 As a Data Analyst, I was tasked with preparing relevant metrics and graphs for presentation.

 ### My responsibilities.
 1. Based on CEO request and wishes, extract and analyse website traffic and performance data from database.